Thiruvananthpuram–Korba Express

-The 22647 / 22648 Thiruvananthapuram North–Korba Express is an express express train belonging to Indian Railways Southern zone that runs between and in India.
+The 22647 / 22648 Thiruvananthapuram North–Korba Express is an express train belonging to Indian Railways Southern zone that runs between and in India.

 It operates as train number 22648 from Thiruvananthapuram Central to Korba and as train number 22647 in the reverse direction, serving the states of Kerala, Tamil Nadu, Andhra Pradesh, Telangana, Maharashtra and Chhattisgarh.

 Coaches

 The 22648 / 47 Kochuveli–Korba Express has one AC 2-tier, 4 Ac Three Tier Economy, three AC 3-tier, 11 sleeper class, three general unreserved and two SLR (seating with luggage rake) coaches.
 It has a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.